 Read time 9 minutes

-The imperative transition from traditional File servers to SharePoint has become essential in order to keep pace with the latest technological advancements.
+The imperative transition from traditional File servers to SharePoint has become essential to keep pace with the latest technological advancements.
 This shift may appear daunting to numerous organizations and their workforce due to the inherent complexities.
 However, with a well-devised strategy and the utilization of migration tools, it can be effectively managed.

 Reasons to migrate from File Server to SharePoint: